 Faculty and residents participating in medical student education are thoroughly briefed on their roles and responsibilities by course/clerkship directors and are given reinforcing written information.

-However, the Educational Program and Faculty self-study sub-committees both recommended that the school develop enhancements in the preparation of community faculty and residents for their roles as teachers and evaluators.
+The Educational Program and Faculty self-study sub-committees recommended the school develop enhancements in the preparation of community faculty and residents for their roles as teachers and evaluators.
 The associate deans for faculty affairs & development and graduate medical education have developed the following programs:

-Community Faculty Development - A CME-bearing faculty development program consisting of four, two-hour modules, has been designed for community faculty.
+Community Faculty Development - An 8 hour CME-bearing faculty development program for community faculty consisting of four, two-hour modules, based on existing faculty development materials has been designed.
 Module I addresses "professionalism" and the curriculum and learning objectives of the PLFSOM; Module II focuses on principles of adult lifelong learning and on assessment and feedback; Module III covers the applications of Evidence-Based Medicine in the office setting and introduces participants to the "One Minute Preceptor Model;" finally, Module IV is concerned primarily with bedside teaching and the approach to clinical reasoning employed in years 1 and 2.
 This program was initiated in fall, 2010.
 Several formats are available to complete this program including class room workshops, on-line presentations, workbooks, etc. To enhance communication and to introduce community faculty to key PLFSOM faculty, participants are required to participate in a live workshop for the first module.
 Satisfactory completion of this program is required for all new community faculty members in order to be assigned a student.
+Existing community faculty members will have until October 2011 to complete the program to be eligible for student assignment.